What is a keffieh and how to wear it ?

 How to wear the keffiyeh?

-• The Palestinian style:
+Palestinian style:

-The Palestinian style is the most common and involves folding the keffiyeh in half to form a triangle, then tying it around the head, leaving one corner hanging down the side.
+The Palestinian style is the most common and involves folding the keffiyeh in half to form a triangle, then tying it around the head, leaving one corner hanging down to the side.

-• The Jordanian style:
+Jordanian style:

-• The Saudi style:
+Saudi style:

-• The Syrian style:
+The Syrian style:

-The Syrian style involves folding the keffiyeh in half to form a triangle, then tying it around the head, letting the shorter corner hang to the side.
+The Syrian style involves folding the keffiyeh in half to form a triangle, then tying it around the head, letting the shorter corner hang down to the side.

 You will find in our shop the famous Palestinian keffiyeh in black and white in a square format.

-Come and discover our collection of keffiyeh .
+Come and discover our collection of keffiyeh.

 Leave a comment